Frequently Asked Questions

 Revero is a self-pay program.
 Referrals are not required.

-5. Download the Revero app.
-Once cleared, patients receive an email invitation to download the app to access their care team and educational resources.
+- Once cleared for the program, you will receive an email invitation to download the Revero app to access their care team and educational resources.

-6. Schedule a Coach Welcome Call.
-During this call, coaches review care plans, set goals, and help patients begin their Revero journey.
+- To round out the month, you'll schedule a Coach Welcome Call.
+During this call, coaches review care plans, set goals, and establish a diet start date to begin their Revero journey.

-• For type 2 diabetes, patients also receive a glucose monitor that syncs with the Revero app, strips, lancets, and alcohol swabs.
-Glucose test strips will be replenished automatically during a patient’s membership with Revero.
+- For type 2 diabetes, you will receive a glucose monitor that syncs with the Revero app, along with strips, lancets, and alcohol swabs.
+Glucose test strips are replenished automatically throughout your membership.

-• For hypertension, patients receive a blood pressure cuff and monitor that syncs with the Revero app.
+- For hypertension, you will receive a blood pressure cuff and monitor that syncs with the Revero app.

-How easy is it to cancel if Revero is not a good fit for me?
+How easy is it to cancel my membership?

 How easy is it to sign up?